CS2613-WI24-FR01B/exploration-activity-1-DivyanshuKumarSharma/README.md

-# Movie Information Retrieval using IMDb API and BeautifulSoup library
+# Using BeautifulSoup library to retrieve movie information

 ## 1. Which package/library does the sample program demonstrate?
    - The sample program demonstrates the usage of the BeautifulSoup library for web scraping IMDb search results.